Premium1221/Flight-Delay-Prediction-Model/docs/data_dictionary.md

-# ✈️ Data Dictionary for Flight Delay Prediction Dataset (2023)
+# Data Dictionary for Flight Delay Prediction Dataset (2023)

+Snapshot of the core BTS On-Time fields used across the notebooks and app.
+See `data/README.md` for sourcing instructions and `docs/README.md` for additional documentation pointers.

 | Feature                 | Type        | Description                                | Unit       | Range                          |
 |:------------------------|:------------|:-------------------------------------------|:-----------|:-------------------------------|